Las Cruces, NM

 Anyone who remembers restaurants from the 1970’s will probably know that many places placed an emphasis on utility rather than decor (unless it was a fine dining restaurant).
 Nellie’s, as a local hangout, provided all the tables and booths that could fit into a small space, and the last time I saw it nothing has changed.
 Many of the newer restaurants might be considered nicer, but I am glad Nellie’s still allows me to relive the memories of what have really been my favorite New Mexican food experiences in Las Cruces.

 - The hours are limited (they have had to do this for the family to keep running it all these years).
-It closes at 3:00 p.m., and they are closed twice a year for vacation (at Christmas through the first part of January and for a week or two in the summer).
+It closes at 3:00 p.m., and they are closed twice a year for vacation (at Christmas through the first part of January and for about two weeks in the first part of August).
 If you make it there before 3:00 on a day they are open you are fine–they are not in a hurry to kick people out of the restaurant after this time.
 If you plan to go near Christmas and New Year or during the summer it is probably a good idea to call and find out if they will be open.

 - The enchiladas are rolled instead of stacked (probably most people want it this way).
 Having relatives in northern New Mexico and having most of my early New Mexican food experiences there, I like them stacked.
 Many times I forget that Nellie’s does not serve them stacked unless you ask for them that way.
 I am making a note here to remind myself (and others) to ask for them stacked.

 - (This point is more for others than myself) I have been rather surprised by the time it takes to eat here when they are busy.
 Usually the wait for a table does not take too long, but waiting for orders to be taken can seem like a long time when they are trying to serve a full house.
 Many people will also experience what seems to be a long time for the food to be cooked.
 I am not very concerned about this because I know that everything is individually prepared, but I just think that readers should be aware of it.